progsi/divers_dataset/README.md

 In `make_datasets.ipynb` we make two subsets.
 First, the full *both* dataset.
 We further create another filtered version were we filter some indicators of official music videos (e.g. *remastered* etc.).
 The outputs are written to `data/dataset` and contain json files containing only the new versions as well as dataset files which contain versions of `Discogs-VI-YT` and the new versions which usable to train models.

+# Analysis

+In `content_analysis.ipynb` we analyze: duration, n-grams etc.